lucien1011/Causal-Inference-UPenn/README.md

 ### Week 3
 Estimate causal effects with matching on confounders, matching propensity score, outcome analysis.
 Illustrated with data analysis examples in R.

+### Week 4
+Estimate causal effects with IPTW.
+Illustrated with data analysis examples in R.